nwthomas/system-design/concepts/replication.md

 The easiest way to deal with conflicts is to just avoid them.
 You do this by having all your writes to the same item go to a given leader.

-However, this is not always possible if the leader is down or you want to change your database configuration.
+However, this is not always possible if one of those leaders is down or you want to change your database configuration.

 ### LAST ONE WINS